SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 >
 > The best option may be to make a copy of the document and edit the copy.

-If you or someone else have checked out a document, and you need to edit the document, you can cancel the check out:
+If you or someone else have checked out a document, and you want to edit the document, you can cancel the check out:

 1. Right-click the document and select **Document**.
 2. In the **Document** dialog, click ![icon][img1] and select **Revert to saved version**.